jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-87.md

 For example, the globules `A, B, C, H` touch each other at points `K, L, G, E`.

+{{< i s="/graphics/physics/fig_36.jpg" a="Globules" >}}

 They leave in their middle a quadrilateral space.
 Each of its angles is equal to each of the angles of the triangle `FGI`.

 As these 4 globules move, that space continually changes shape.
-It sometimes becomes square, sometimes oblong.
-It even occasionally divides into two other triangular spaces.
+- It sometimes becomes square, sometimes oblong.
+- It even occasionally divides into two other triangular spaces.

 Thus, the less agitated fire-aether existing in it must flow to one or two of its angles.